microsoft/azure-iot-developer-kit/docs/_docs/06-understand-security-chip.md

 After enabled, the DevKit will negotiate a key with secure chip.
 The key will be stored at both DevKit and secure chip side.
 All data as well as the read / write operations on I2C will then be encrypted.

-**Notice:** **Enable the security chip with caution.** Previous data saved in EEPROM will no longer be readable immediately after enabling the security channel.
-And using drag and drop to upgrade firmware will do the same.
+**Notice:** **Enable the security chip with caution.** Using drag and drop to upgrade firmware will make data saved in EEPROM will no longer be readable immediately after enabling the security channel.
 This is a design with the security chip to ensure data can not be breached.
 {: .notice--warning}

 The status between enabling and disabling the security channel.